CarinaPorumb/weather-project/README.md

 ## Description

 **Weather Wise** is a simple application for displaying current weather and a 5-day forecast in multiple cities.
-It utilizes weather data provided by the free API from [OpenWeatherMap](https://home.openweathermap.org/), allowing you to stay informed about weather conditions in various locations.
+It uses weather data provided by the free API from [OpenWeatherMap](https://home.openweathermap.org/).

 ## Technologies Used

 -   HTML
 -   CSS
 -   Bootstrap
 -   JavaScript

 ## How to Use